MC10Inc/biostamp-js/README.md

 ### downloadRecording(recInfo, onPage [, startPage])

-Download pages of recording data.
+Download pages of recording data. _Use this method only if you intend to process the downloaded data yourself.
+Otherwise, use the download() method of the BiostampDb class, described below._

   * **recInfo**: A recording info object obtained via `getRecordingInfo()` or `listRecordings()`.
   * **onPage(pageNum, pageData)**: A function to handle a recording page.